Six Inspired Tips to Transform Your Low Volume Quilts

 With the large variety of prints, there’s lots to see in this quilt.
 The rag-cut blue flannel edges highlight the pale blue prints wonderfully across the quilt top.
 The special finishing touch to this quilt are the rosette corner blocks in the border.
 Such a simple technique that adds a great distinctive look.

 After two quilts designed with very subtle fabrics, I needed more color.
-Back to the 2½” squares, wonky corners were added in bolder colors.
+Back to the 2½” squares, wonky stars & corners were added in bolder colors.
 This low volume quilting tip is a combination of 9-patch and 36-patch blocks.
 Wonky corners are added sporadically throughout the pre-assembled blocks.
 Then a few wonky stars are put in to showcase some very bold, bright pink batiks.
 Though a bit fussier to assemble, I am very pleased with the results.

 A Bit More Modern

 Quilt number four is a low volume quilt with bright batik accents.
-It starts with more 2½” squares.
-This low volume quilting tip also focuses on these smaller squares that blend so well creating a perfect contrast for some bold batiks.
+It also starts with 2½” squares.
+This low volume quilting tip focuses on these smaller squares that blend so well creating a perfect contrast for some bold batiks.
 Their size helps to create an all-over background without any single fabric dominating the design.
 Using a 36-patch block, an assortment of 4 – 7 bright batik squares are added in random patterns.
 While each block has multiple batik fabrics, they are grouped into color families.
 This way the blocks become very distinctive on their own and mix well when combined in a group.
 Check out the Low Volume Quilts with Bright Colors post to download this free pattern.

 Modern Improv Low Volume Quilting with Bold Batiks